spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-offer-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure the following:
+Make sure the following is true:
 * A default product offer is given when retrieving product concrete data.
 * Validity data is saved when saving a product offer.
 * Merchant and Product Offer Validity sections exist on the product offer view page in `ProductOfferGui`.
 * The Merchant column is in the Product Offers list in `ProductOfferGui`.
 * The console command invalidates expired product offers and reactivates product offers that are within their validity dates.

 Make sure that when a merchant gets updated or published, or when a product offer gets published, created, or updated, the corresponding product abstracts get updated in the catalog search pages.
 It means the following:
 * If a merchant gets deactivated, `ProductAbstract` products that are on the catalog search only because they have a product offer from that merchant get removed.
 * If a product offer gets created, and the `ProductAbstract` product related to it is not available on catalog search, it gets available.